sinusoid-studios/rhythm-land/README.md

 [make]: https://www.gnu.org/software/make

-Run `make` in the root directory of the repository to produce the `bin` directory, containing `rhythm-land.gb` along with its map and symbol files.
+Run `make` in the root directory of the repository to produce the `bin` subdirectory, containing `rhythm-land.gb` along with its map and symbol files.

-Run `make soundtest` to build the sound test ROM containing all music and sound effects, or `make all` to build both the game and the soundtest at the same time.

 ## Attribution
 ### SoundSystem